-One of the main differences is that the Daydream comes with a small, handheld controller that you'll need not just for individual apps but to navigate the menu too.
-The Samsung, meanwhile, has buttons and a trackpad on the left hand side of the headset.
 The Daydream View controller is comfortable, light and easy to use without looking.
 There's a trackpad, app button and Home button plus volume buttons, and you'll get the hang of it quickly.
 Tracking of the position of the controller is okay, if not perfect every time, and the battery life is 12 hours which is pretty good.

 In use, both Samsung phones and the Pixel did heat up considerably but neither so much that we got worried about a face explosion.
 And in both cases, you'll get a couple of hours before you need to recharge your smartphone – this of course depends on what you're playing, how old your handset is etc etc.

 Samsung Gear VR v Daydream: Apps and games

 Right now, Samsung has the edge when it comes to sheer quantity of great apps and games to try out but hey, it's been building up its store for years and Daydream is still pretty new.
 Check out our ever-updating list of the best Samsung Gear VR apps, games and experiences.

 Samsung's VR video & experience platform can be accessed from a new Samsung VR app and there are 8,000 360/VR videos and 2,000 experiences, including 'Originals' like Doug Liman's VR series Invisible.
 Gear 360 users will be able to livestream to Samsung VR via the Samsung Gear 360 Manager app.